-One of the most charming qualities in a person is real, genuine interest, and open-ended questions help you show your interest in the client.
+One of the most charming qualities in a person is real, genuine interest; open-ended questions help you show your interest in the client.

 Mirror your client’s communication style

-Is your client somewhat serious and quiet?
+Is your client somewhat quiet?
 You may want to tone down your natural heartiness.
 Is your client quite serious?
 You might want to avoid your normal joke-filled presentation.

 Does your client prefer to text or email?
 Stop trying to make him or her sit still for long-winded phone conversations.
 Take note of your client’s preferred way of communicating, then try to reflect it in your own.